Eli Morgan: Professional career

-Draft and minor leagues
+Cleveland Indians / Cleveland Guardians

 2017–19

 Morgan was selected by the Cleveland Indians in the eighth round of the 2017 Major League Baseball draft.
 He signed with the Indians for a $135,000 signing bonus.
-He made his professional debut that season with the Mahoning Valley Scrappers of the Class A Short Season New York–Penn League, pitching to a 3–2 record with a 1.03 ERA (3rd-lowest in the league) in 35 innings in which he struck out 58 batters (14.9 strikeouts per 9 innings) and had a 0.94 WHIP.
+He made his professional debut that season with the Mahoning Valley Scrappers of the Low–A New York–Penn League, pitching to a 3–2 record with a 1.03 ERA (3rd-lowest in the league) in 35 innings in which he struck out 58 batters (14.9 strikeouts per 9 innings) and had a 0.94 WHIP.
 He was recognized by Baseball America for having the best changeup in Cleveland's farm system.

-Morgan began 2018 with the Lake County Captains of the Class A Midwest League, and was promoted to the Lynchburg Hillcats of the Class A-Advanced Carolina League in May.
+Morgan began 2018 with the Lake County Captains of the Single–AA Midwest League, and was promoted to the Lynchburg Hillcats of the High–A Carolina League in May.
 In 27 starts between the two clubs, Morgan went 9–7 with a 3.27 ERA, striking out 156 batters in 143 1/3 innings (9.8 strikeouts per 9 innings).
 For the second straight season, he was recognized by Baseball America for having the best changeup in Cleveland's farm system, and he was also named an MiLB.com Organization All Star and the Indians' 2018 Minor League Pitcher of the Year.

-In 2019, he began the year with Lynchburg before being promoted to the Akron RubberDucks of the Class AA Eastern League in May, with whom Morgan was named a mid-season All-Star.
-In July, he made one spot start with the Columbus Clippers of the Class AAA International League before being reassigned to Akron, with whom he finished the year.
+In 2019, Morgan began the year with Lynchburg before being promoted to the Akron RubberDucks of the Double–A Eastern League in May, with whom Morgan was named a mid-season All-Star.
+In July, he made one spot start with the Columbus Clippers of the Triple–A International League before being reassigned to Akron, with whom he finished the year.
 Over 26 games (25 starts) between the three clubs, Morgan went 9–6 with a 3.39 ERA, striking out 146 over 140 2/3 innings (9.3 strikeouts per 9 innings).
 He led the Indians' minor leaguers in innings, was second in strikeouts, and was named an MiLB.com and MLB.com Organization All Star.

 2020–21

-Morgan did not play a minor league game in 2020 due to the cancellation of the minor league season, caused by the COVID-19 pandemic, and instead spent the season at the team's Lake County Alternate Training Site.
+Morgan did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic, and instead spent the season at the team's Lake County Alternate Training Site.
 He was once again recognized by Baseball America as having the best changeup and control among Indians minor league pitchers.
 Through 2020, he averaged 10.2 strikeouts and 2.3 walks per 9 innings in the minor leagues.
 The Indians added him to their 40-man roster on November 20, 2020.

 To begin the 2021 season, Morgan returned to Columbus, now members of the newly-formed Triple-A East, with whom he pitched in five games.
 Baseball America ranked him as having the best command in Cleveland's system.